A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Abstract

 \section{Abstract}

-Cellular-Vehicle-to-Everything (C-V2X) is currently at the forefront of the digital transformation of our society.
-By enabling vehicles to communicate with each other and with the traffic environment using cellular networks, we redefine transportation, improving road safety and transportation services, increasing efficiency of traffic flows, and reducing environmental impact.
-This paper proposes a decentralized approach for provisioning Cellular Vehicular-to-Network (C-V2N) services, addressing the coupled problems of service task placement and scaling of edge resources.
-We formalize the joint problem and prove its complexity.
-We propose an approach to tackle it, linking the two problems, employing decentralized decision-making using (i) a greedy approach for task placement and (ii) a Deep Deterministic Policy Gradient (DDPG) based approach for scaling.
-We benchmark the performance of our approach, focusing on the scaling agent, against several State-of-the-Art (SoA) scaling approaches via simulations using a real C-V2N traffic data set.
-The results show that DDPG-based solutions outperform SoA solutions, keeping the latency experienced by the C-V2N service below the target delay while optimizing the use of computing resources.
-By conducting a complexity analysis, we prove that DDPG-based solutions achieve runtimes in the range of sub-milliseconds, meeting the strict latency requirements of C-V2N services.
+Cellular Vehicle-to-Everything (C-V2X) is currently at the forefront of the digital transformation of our society.
+By enabling vehicles to communicate with each other and with the traffic environment using cellular networks, we redefine transportation, improving road safety and transportation services, increasing the efficiency of vehicular traffic flows, and reducing environmental impact.
+To effectively facilitate the provisioning of Cellular Vehicular-to-Network (C-V2N) services, we tackle the interdependent problems of service task placement and scaling of edge resources.
+Specifically, we formulate the joint problem and prove that it is not computationally tractable.
+To address its complexity we propose \gls{dhpg}, a new Deep Reinforcement Learning (DRL) approach that operates in hybrid action spaces, enabling holistic decision-making and enhancing overall performance.
+We evaluated the performance of DHPG using simulations with a real-world C-V2N traffic dataset, comparing it to several state-of-the-art (SoA) solutions.
+DHPG outperforms these solutions, guaranteeing the $99^{th}$ percentile of C-V2N service delay target, while simultaneously optimizing the utilization of computing resources.
+Finally, time complexity analysis is conducted to verify that the proposed approach can support real-time C-V2N services.

 }

 \IEEEdisplaynontitleabstractindextext